|Public Concerns and Complaints|

 Formal Resolution Procedure

-All complaints shall be filed with the Director of Administration.
+All complaints shall be filed with the Vice President of Operations.
 The complaint will be logged in and given a control number.
-If the complaint concerns an accreditation issue, the complaint will be forwarded to the Director of Accreditation.
-If the complaint concerns a Council issue, the complaint will be forwarded to the Executive Director.
-Each Director may select a representative, other than the one designated in this paragraph, to handle these complaints.
+If the complaint concerns an accreditation issue, the complaint will be forwarded to the Chief Accreditation Officer and if the complaint concerns a Council issue, the complaint will be forwarded to the President & CEO.

 Absent extraordinary circumstances, the Director to whom the complaint was referred to shall, within ten (10) business days forward a copy of the written complaint to the respondent.
 One extraordinary circumstance would be to consider the complaint beyond the scope of the ability for ACBSP to resolve such as a grade dispute between a professor and a student.
 Another circumstance that will cause the complaint process to stop at any time will be upon discovery that there is pending litigation in a court of law or action underway to file such litigation.
 Under these circumstances the Director will confer with the complainant and document why ACBSP cannot be of further assistance.